 Dr. Volker has been a professional guest on Barbara Walter's 20/20 and Larry King Live regarding transgender issues/gender variant children.
 Dr. Volker began her career teaching deaf children and continues to serve as sexuality consultant to a variety of special education programs, organizations, and community groups addressing body changes, diseases, and disabilities.
 Her doctoral video and facilitator's guide, SEXUALITY: A Process in Decision-Making, highlighted eight deaf students from the Miami area.
-Dr. Volker received her undergraduate degree in deaf/special education from Kent State University, Master's degree in deaf/special education from the University of Miami, and a doctorate from the Institute for Advanced Study of Human Sexuality, San Francisco, California, as well as a doctorate from the International Institute of Clinical Sexology.
+Dr. Volker received her undergraduate degree in deaf/special education from Kent State University, Master's degree in deaf/special education from the Institute for Advanced Study of Human Sexuality, San Francisco, California, as well as a doctorate from the International Institute of Clinical Sexology.